LLNL/shroud/docs/reference.rst

   Each Fortran interface will be encluded in its own ``interface`` block.
   This is to provide the interface context when code is added to the documentation.

+PY_create_generic
+  Controls creation of a multi-dispatch function with overloaded/templated functions.
+  It defaults to *true* for
+  most cases but will be set to *False* if a function is templated on the return type since Fortran does not distiuguish generics based on return type (similar to overloaded functions based on return type in C++).

+..
+XXX should also be set to false when the templated argument in cxx_template is part of the implementation and not the interface.

 return_scalar_pointer
   Determines how to treat a function which returns a pointer to a scalar